SIVARAAM19/SIVARAAM19/README.md

 - 👋 Hi, I’m @SIVARAAM19 pursuing BTECH (computer science) degree in PUDUCHERRY TECHNOLOGICAL UNIVERSITY
-- 👀 I’m interested in any developing stuffs such as mobile apps,websites and web applications
+- 👀 I’m interested in any developing stuffs such as mobile apps, chatbots and web applications
-- 🌱 I’m currently learning BTECH (computer science) degree in PUDUCHERRY TECHNOLOGICAL UNIVERSITY
+- 🌱 I’m currently pursuing BTECH (computer science) degree in PUDUCHERRY TECHNOLOGICAL UNIVERSITY
-- 💞️ I’m looking to collaborate on software engineering
+- 💞️ I’m looking to collaborate on Web development and chatbot creation
-- 📫 reach me with www.sivacsk@gmail.com
+- 📫 reach me with sivaraam9724@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 SIVARAAM19/SIVARAAM19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.